Tslos/i-Plus-user-guide/README.md

 ## Common Errors

+Error checking for column and sheet name errors is built in to i-Plus.
+When trying to access a column with a changed name, an error will appear on screen in the Google Sheets window.
+To remedy these errors, you can revert columns back to their original names.

 The most common error occurs when trying to join the i-Ready data across grades.
 This error may occur when the refresh data functions are interrupted and not allowed to run in entirety.
 If this error occurs,